Website Manager

 24. If playing on a high school field the team box will be between the 30-yard line.
 If on a Jr. Pro field, the 20-yard line.

-25. Unless stipulated as an exception above, all other rules shall be enforced by the National Federat1on of State High Schoof Associations rule book.
+25. Unless stipulated as an exception above, all other rules shall be enforced by the National Federation of State High School Associations rule book.
 The TSSAA is a member of this association.

 26. Jamboree playing rules will be published separately each year.